jrbotvinick/jrbotvinick.github.io/_pages/about.md

 Research Projects
 ====

-**Generative Modeling of Time-Dependent Densities via Optimal Transport and Projection Pursuit**
+**Title:** Generative Modeling of Time-Dependent Densities via Optimal Transport and Projection Pursuit

-*Collaborators: Yunan Yang (Cornell University) and Romit Maulik (Pennsylvania State University & Argonne National Laboratory)*
+**Collaborators:** Yunan Yang (Cornell University) and Romit Maulik (Pennsylvania State University & Argonne National Laboratory)

-Abstract: Motivated by the computational difficulties incurred by popular deep learning algorithms for the generative modeling of temporal densities, we propose a cheap alternative which requires minimal hyperparameter tuning and scales favorably to high dimensional problems.
+**Abstract:** Motivated by the computational difficulties incurred by popular deep learning algorithms for the generative modeling of temporal densities, we propose a cheap alternative which requires minimal hyperparameter tuning and scales favorably to high dimensional problems.
 In particular, we use a projection-based optimal transport solver [Meng et al., 2019] to join successive samples and